coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/structures/affordance-lattices/post.md

 # Affordance Lattices

-Affordance cones in TAM are subsets of trajectories.
+Affordance cones in TA are subsets of trajectories.
 This structure admits a natural algebraic treatment: powersets of trajectories form a Heyting algebra.

 ## The Semantic Domain